 Whether you’re out on the slopes or snowshoeing, you should begin with a lightweight base that focuses on wicking the initial moisture from your skin, followed by a midweight or a heavyweight for more insulation.

-As your activity level changes, you can add or subtract a layer but no matter what, you should always have a minimum of one base layer on, preferably something thick and warm like merino wool.
+As your activity level changes, you can add or subtract a layer but no matter what, you should always have a minimum of one base layer on, preferably something thick and warm like Merino wool.
 Just be sure it has a snug fit.

-Fresh Tip: Odor-resistant fabrics matter, especially during long trips.
+A Fresh Tip: Odor-resistant fabrics matter, especially during long trips.
 When engaging in any extreme activity like hiking, climbing or snowshoeing for extended periods of time, it will cause you to sweat - a lot.

-You’re going to want a base layer material that is naturally odor-resistant like merino wool.
+You’re going to want a base layer material that is naturally odor-resistant like Merino wool.

 Wool is naturally designed to absorb odor and also has unique characteristics to hide unseemly dirt and grime.